wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 2. On the Management Console, go to the **Protocol** tab and add the following configurations:

-    -   Add below callback URL as Authorized redirect URL to the application `http://localhost:3000/api/auth/callback/wso2is`
+    -   Add the below callback URL as Authorized redirect URL to the application.
+        `http://localhost:3000/api/auth/callback/wso2is`
     -   Add the below URL as the allowed origin.
         `http://localhost:3000`